Clarion Man Accused of Stalking Woman, Leaving Her Disturbing Handwritten Notes

 The victim expressed her fear of Clinger due to people entering and leaving the business while it’s dark outside, the complaint indicates.

 Detective Wright searched the area for Clinger and found him at his residence on Fraternity Drive.
-Detective Wright confronted Clinger about the CD and the note that he left in the victim’s mailbox on two separate occasions.
-He advised Clinger he was not permitted to return to the property owned by the victim and that he would be filing charges.
+Detective Wright confronted Clinger about the CD and the note that he left in the mailbox on two separate occasions.
+He advised Clinger he was not permitted to return to the property and that he would be filing charges.
 Clinger stated he understood and Detective Wright cleared the scene, according to the complaint.

 The following charges were filed against Clinger on November 22, 2023: